Online Submissions

 - Checklist for Reporting Results of Internet E-Surveys (CHERRIES)

 This type of publication is designed to present clinical trials with a control group.
-These articles should not exceed 4,500 words.
-The text layout should include Introduction, Aim, Materials and Methods, Results, Discussion, and Conclusions.
+The text layout should typically include Introduction, Aim, Materials and Methods, Results, Discussion, and Conclusions.
 It is recommended to use subheadings, especially in the Discussion section.
-The clinical significance and limitations of the study should be clearly stated in the Discussion section.
-The topical material and methods should be carefully detailed.
+Discussion should clearly state clinical relevance and study limitations.
+The topical material and methods should be carefully detailed for higher reproducibility.
+This type of publication requires a structured abstract, including Introduction, Aims, Materials and Methods, Results, and Conclusions (Discussion not included).

 Suggested guidelines: